HBClab/NiBetaSeries/.joss/paper.md

 # Overview

 NiBetaSeries presents as a command line utility written in python following the template of a BIDS-App [@Gorgolewski2017].
+NiBetaSeries is available on [pypi](https://pypi.org/project/nibetaseries/) and as an container on [dockerhub](https://hub.docker.com/r/hbclab/nibetaseries) with [comprehensive documentation](https://nibetaseries.readthedocs.io/en/latest/) complete with interactive examples.
 The primary way for users to interact with NiBetaSeries is by typing `nibs` in the command line.
 The basic workflow of NiBetaSeries follows these steps (the files can be found in the `workflows` directory):